What is Ceremonial-Grade Matcha?

 Ceremonial matcha production vs. other matcha production

-Ceremonial grade matcha undergoes an intensive artisanal production process using traditional techniques that slowly and gently bring out the tea’s peak flavors, textures, scents, and visual vibrancy.
+Ceremonial-grade matcha undergoes an intensive artisanal production process using traditional techniques that slowly and gently bring out the tea’s peak flavors, textures, scents, and visual vibrancy.
 In contrast, lower grades of matcha emphasize efficiency, speed, and volume using more robust, high-yield industrial processes like cutting leaves with metal blades and coarsely grinding by machine to maximize outputs.

 These methods damage delicate flavors and textures.
-Ceremonial grade depends on masterful producers patiently coaxing out quality, while lower grades prioritize quantity over quality.
+Ceremonial-grade depends on masterful producers patiently coaxing out quality, while lower grades prioritize quantity over quality.

 Tools and equipment used